Greg Dean has been teaching stand up comedy longer than anyone in the world.

-When I became a stand-up comedy teacher, I taught some techniques, but I was also giving my students my opinion of what was funny and wasn’t funny.
-I found myself in debates about whose sense of humor was better.
-Mine or my student’s?
-Being a man of some intelligence, I shoved away my defensiveness and insecurities to ask myself, “Just becasue I’m a stand-up comedy teacher, is my sense of humor really better than anyone else’s?”
+When I became a stand up comedy teacher, I taught some techniques, but I was also giving my students my opinion of what was funny and wasn’t funny.
+I found myself in debates about whose sense of humor was better: mine or my student’s?
+Being a man of some intelligence, I shoved away my defensiveness and insecurities to ask myself, “Just because I’m a stand up comedy teacher, is my sense of humor really better than anyone else’s?”
 The answer I came up with was, “No it is not.
 It’s all personal taste.
 What’s funny for one can be offensive to another.”
 No one is right when it comes to personal preferences.

 As year or so later, I realized there was something between the setup’s assumptions and the punch’s surprise.
 This was the connector.
 It was one thing with at least two interpretations.
 This is how the twist in jokes is created: two interpretations of one thing.
 My model of joke structure was coming together.

-As a stand-up comedy teacher, I had these three mechanisms, and from this foundation, I developed an original joke writing system, The Joke Prospector.
-I was now a stand-up comedy teacher who could teach joke writing by teaching my students to recognize the assumptions a etup created, find what in the setup caused them to make those assumptions.
-Once that thing was identfied, then all they had to do was find or think up an unexpected interpretation to have the ideal for the punch.
+As a stand up comedy teacher, I had these three mechanisms, and from this foundation, I developed an original joke writing system, The Joke Prospector.
+I was now a stand up comedy teacher who could teach joke writing by teaching my students to recognize the assumptions a setup created, find what in the setup caused them to make those assumptions.
+Once that thing was identified, then all they had to do was find or think up an unexpected interpretation to have the ideal for the punch.

-This process became my foundation for being a stand-up comedy teacher who was teaching and documenting that fundamental techniques of joke writing and performing stand-up comedy.
+This process became my foundation for being a stand up comedy teacher who was teaching and documenting that fundamental techniques of joke writing and performing stand-up comedy.
 For the next twenty-five years, technique after technique jumped out at me.
-Sometimes they came to me faster then I could comepletely understand them and write them down.
+Sometimes they came to me faster than I could completely understand them and write them down.

-As a dedicated stand-up comedy teacher, every breakthrough change my curriculum.
-I could systematcially teach these new techniques so anyone could learn and practice them.
+As a dedicated stand up comedy teacher, every breakthrough changed my curriculum.
+I could systematically teach these new techniques so anyone could learn and practice them.
 Over the years this continuous process helped me present the fundamentals of joke writing and performing stand-up comedy in my book, Step by Step to Stand-Up Comedy.